fishybell/mock/README.md

 gomock
 ======

-GoMock is a mocking framework for the [Go programming language][golang].
+GoMock is a mocking framework for the [Go programming language](https://golang.org).
 It integrates well with Go's built-in `testing` package, but can be used in other contexts too.
 This is a fork that allows the gomock library to print its output as a diff.
 This is especially useful when the mock receives a map or a slice